Ari Lasso

-Ari Bernardus Lasso (born 17 January 1973 in Madiun, East Java) is an Indonesian singer of Minahasan origin.
-Songwriter, musician and former lead vocalist of Dewa 19.
+Ari Bernardus Lasso (born 17 January 1973) is an Indonesian singer of Minahasan and Toraja origin.
+Songwriter, musician, and former lead vocalist of Dewa 19.

 Biography

 Lasso was born in Madiun, East Java on 17 January 1973 to Bartholomeus B. Lasso and Sri Noerhida.
 His mother told him that he could become a famous singer, saying that "[his] life should be beautiful" because of his voice.
-While attending high school at SMA Negeri 2 Surabaya, he established Outsider Band along with the drummer Wawan Juniarso, from Dewa 19, and guitarist Piyu of Padi.
+While attending high school at SMA Negeri 2 Surabaya, he established the Outsider Band along with the drummer Wawan Juniarso, from Dewa 19, and guitarist Piyu of Padi.
 After graduating from high school, he attended Airlangga University and earned a degree in economics.

 Lasso eventually became a member of Dewa 19 together with Wawan Juniarson, Andra Junaidi, Ahmad Dhani, and Erwin Prasetya.
 With Dewa 19, he released the album Kangen, which was chosen as the best album of the year by BASF in 1993.

 Beginning after Dewa 19's third album, Lasso used drugs heavily; his drug addiction led to his personal decision to resign from the band in 2001.
-In order to overcome his addiction, he tried going to rehab and alternative medicine; he was also hospitalized and put under isolation at home.
+To overcome his addiction, he tried going to rehab and alternative medicine; he was also hospitalized and put under isolation at home.
 All of these efforts were to no avail.
 After promising his dying mother that he would beat his addiction, he became more adamant in attempting to recover, eventually succeeding.
 He also quit his 20-year habit of smoking in 2010, after his son began taking and destroying his cigarettes.